 Abandonment fear often stems from childhood loss.
 This loss could be related to a traumatic event, such as the loss of a parent through death or divorce.
 Fear of abandonment is a type of anxiety that some people experience when faced with the idea of losing someone they care about.

 Moreover, people with borderline personality disorder have a deep fear of abandonment.
-They compete for social acceptance, are terrified of rejection, and often feel lonely in an intimate relationship.
+They compete for social acceptance, fear rejection, and often feel lonely in an intimate relationship.
 Therefore, it is more difficult for them to manage a romantic partnership’s everyday ups and downs.

 Surveys have estimated the prevalence of borderline personality disorder to be 1.6% in the general population and 20% in inpatient treatment settings.